 A letter is a welcome gift from the home front.
 Here's why writing letters to our troops is important:

 Letters and care packages from home break up the monotony and remind our troops of what is waiting for them back home.
-A word of encouragement or some of “mom’s homemade cookies” give them the strength they need to carry on and complete the mission at hand.
+A word of encouragement can help give them the strength they need to carry on and complete the mission at hand.

-Many troops don’t have anyone who writes to them.
-By writing supportive letters, you bring a little bit of home to their dangerous, stressful corner of the world.
+Many troops don't have anyone who writes to them or have little knowledge of news and pop culture back in the States.
+By writing supportive letters, you bring a little bit of home to their corner of the world.

 We all need friends, and having a written correspondence with a deployed service member helps to foster friendship.
-If you’ve never been deployed, then you have an opportunity to learn about what life is like in a combat zone.
 If you have been deployed, then you can empathize with and support your pen pal through his or her struggles.
+If you've never been deployed, then you have an opportunity to learn about what life is like in a combat zone.
+But keep in mind: When building a friendship with an overseas servicemember, focus on what you can bring to the table.
+Asking too many personal details can be an invasion of privacy and may turn your pen pall off to letter writing.
+Build up to a friendship using these tips:

 Writing to a complete stranger can be challenging.
 What do I say to someone who I have almost no connection with?